pmfrank/GalaxyFighter/README.md

 ## Goals
 - [X] Get rotary encoder working (Used Sunfounder Senser Kit v2.0 for Raspberry Pi B+ code - Lesson 27)
 - [X] Use a triangle to represent the ship and rotate it
-- [ ] Get a bullet to move from player in a straight line to the edge of the screen
+- [X] Get a bullet to move from player in a straight line to the edge of the screen - Had to use https://github.com/bandali0/asteroids game as an example
-- [ ] Use rectangles to represent the enemy ships
+- [X] Use rectangles to represent the enemy ships
-- [ ] Get collision between bullets and the enemy ships
+- [X] Get collision between bullets and the enemy ships
-- [ ] Move enemy units
+- [X] Move enemy units
-- [ ] Have enemy units move toward player in an arc
+- [X] Have enemy units move toward player in an arc
-- [ ] Draw Sprite for player ship to screen
+- [ ] Draw Sprite for player ship to screen  -- Might descope sprites for now
-- [ ] Get ship to rotate and fire with keyboad keys
+- [x] Get ship to rotate and fire with keyboad keys
-- [ ] Draw Sprites for enemy ship to screen
+- [ ] Draw Sprites for enemy ship to screen  -- Might descope sprites for now
-- [ ] Get multiple enemy ships to screen
+- [x] Get multiple enemy ships to screen
+- [ ] Clean up code to make it pretty